visakhraja/ISMN-SM-extract/README.md

 Please change the latitude, longitude, depth_from, depth_to, start_date and end_date according to your study

-This script extract the daily soil moisture for a particular location, dpeth and time range
+This script extracts the daily soil moisture for a particular location, depth and time range